joaovictorlopezpereira/Generic-Operators/README.md

 correct function to operate on the relevant data.
 Each data type contains a tag, which is used to find the appropriate procedure in the tree, a technique known as tagged data.

+The code is all implemented in MIT Scheme, also known as SICP Language. we choose MIT Scheme instead of Scheme or Racket since we are updateing the table that the procedures are being stored using set-cdr!, a procedure that the Scheme Language no longer has.
+The usage of these procedures are not strictly necessary, so these functions can be updated so that we can run our program in Scheme.
+Maybe a few if statements would need to have a else clause.

 Bibliography: